 Real Estate and Regulatory Actions Risk.
-Mortgage backed securities are dependent on real estate prices and real estate fundamentals.
+MBS are dependent on real estate prices and real estate fundamentals.
 When real estate prices face a significant decline, the Fund's securities may be negatively affected.
 Regulatory actions may also have an adverse impact on real estate prices.